Simon Waldbaum, Ph.D.Associate Professor, Biology

 - National Institutes of Neurological Disorders and Stroke Research Service Award

 - National Institutes of Health Research Training Award

 - Colorado State University Molecular, Cellular, and Integrative Neurosciences Program Award

 Simon is also passionate about the outdoors and holds certifications from the National Outdoor Leadership School and as an Emergency Medical Technician from the Wilderness Medicine Institute.
 Simon has worked with students throughout Colorado promoting and coaching outdoor education programs, mountain biking, strength and conditioning, and all-mountain skiing.
 Simon’s own wilderness expeditions have included extensive travel throughout Alaska’s Talkeetna Range, the Wasatch Range and canyon country of Utah, the Smoky Mountains of Tennessee and North Carolina, the San Juan Islands and Pacific Northwest, the U.S. and Canadian Rockies, Hawaii’s Big Island, Baja California, Bahamian Islands, Southern Alps of New Zealand, the Middle East, Zimbabwe, and South Africa.
-Simon is an avid cyclist and backcountry skier who enjoys exploring the mountains of central Colorado with his family and their Bernese Mountain Dogs.
+Simon is an avid cyclist and backcountry skier who enjoys exploring the mountains of central Colorado and beyond with his Bernese Mountain Dogs.

 Waldbaum, S. (2021) Diphtheria: A Historical and Pathological Analysis.
 An International Encyclopedia of Health Indicators, Practices, and Issues in Cultural Context Vol 1.
 ABC-CLIO Publishing.

 Waldbaum, S. (2021) The Centers for Disease Control and Prevention: A Model for Global Public Health.
 An International Encyclopedia of Health Indicators, Practices, and Issues in Cultural Context Vol 2.
 ABC-CLIO Publishing.